wp-plugins/youtube-channel/readme.txt

 == Changelog ==

+= 0.1.2 =
+* Option to display random video from channel

 = 0.1.1 =
 * Fixed option to toggle video title visibility
 * Added option to hide controls for iframe and object videos